-Rise Against recently released their first song in three years, "Broken Dreams, Inc," on the soundtrack to DC Comics' new Dark Nights: Death Metal (in which Chelsea Wolfe voices Wonder Woman, and which has a score that Slayer's Dave Lombardo drummed on).
+Rise Against recently released their first song in three years, "Broken Dreams, Inc," on the soundtrack to DC Comics' new Dark Nights: Death Metal (in which Chelsea Wolfe voices Wonder Woman, and which has a score that Slayer's Dave Lombardo drummed on -- pre-order it on limited red or yellow vinyl).
 It's a song with message that hits hard in the year of a global pandemic and nationwide protests against racism and police brutality, though Tim McIlrath actually wrote it before any of us had any idea what 2020 would turn into.
 It's part of a long history of fiery, political punk songs by Rise Against, and it's inspiring to see how hard they're still fighting after all these years.

 We caught up with Tim to discuss the new song, if they have more new music on the way ("let’s just say we haven’t spent this last year laying around"), band life during a pandemic, the upcoming Anti-Flag documentary that Tim is heavily featured in, and more.
 Watch the lyric video for "Broken Dreams, Inc" and read on for our chat...